JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 - refactor the codebase using package extensions (e.g. for FillArrays)
 - improve compilation time (tracking down bottlenecks with SnoopCompile and using precompile directives from PrecompileTools.jl)

+Or study new metric learning approach on application in animation description
+- apply machine learning on slides within presentation provide by PowToon

 If it sounds interesting, get in touch with lecturer/lab assistant, who will connect you with Simon Mandlik.